Party Roles and Composition in DnD 5e

 Characters can also multiclass and take a few levels of Bard or Rogue to gain some skill proficiencies, or Wizard to gain some low-level utility spells.

 Surprisingly, really strong characters can have a lot of utility, even without a lot of proficiencies.
-A portable ram can open doors with strength, a hammer and pitons (along with a good Athletics score) can find a way up a sheer cliff for the entire party, and a crowbar can apply advantage in all kinds of situations.
+A portable ram can open doors with strength, a hammer and pitons (along with a good Athletics score) can find a way up a sheer cliff for the entire party, and a crowbar can apply advantage in many situations.

 There are many useful utility spells—too many to list and talk about—but here are some of the notable ones: